 You, bloggers, may be wondering if the investment of attending the BIT is worth it for you, right?
 And, as always, the answer is: it depends.
 For us, indeed it was worthy.
 But, we live very near Milan and we didn’t have to sacrifice anything to go.

-Moreover, as we are very interested in exploring more of Italy, that was a great opportunity to get to know better the Italian provinces and even start a potential deal with them.
+Moreover, exploring more of Italy is very much of our interest.
+So, that was a great opportunity to get to know better the Italian provinces and even start a potential deal with them.

-The BIT atmosphere is also more relaxed than the one from ITB or WTM, where most are normally in a rush for a meeting and booking appointments months before are more than necessary in order to speak with someone from a specific destination.
+The BIT atmosphere is also more relaxed than the one from ITB or WTM.
+It is normally less of a rush for a meeting and booking appointments months before.
+You will be able to speak with someone from a specific destination without an appointment.
 At BIT, we had time to talk with exhibitors, get to know many different projects and start-ups as well as present Monday Feelings’ project to people.

 To support our position that it was worth attending the ITB – for us – we noticed that Italy is quite ahead with regards to sustainable tourism, cycle tourism, slow tourism as well as any sort of travel which values local culture and their community, which interest us hugely, both as travellers and bloggers.
 Therefore, we really enjoyed exchanging experience and information with other people in the industry.